Ever Rolling Stream: a WW1 stage play by Rachel Cochrane

-A writer will constantly draw from what goes on around them, from what they observe, whether the seemingly ordinary or the unexpected.
-For Rachel, the inspiration for writing her latest play was close to home when the bronze plaque, bearing the names of the WW1 fallen, was stolen from her village memorial.
-This shocking event was the catalyst for Ever Rolling Stream, which Rachel is now bringing to the stage in the role of director.
+A writer constantly draws from what goes on around them, from what they observe, whether the seemingly ordinary or the unexpected.
+For Rachel, the inspiration for her latest play was close to home when the bronze plaque, bearing the names of the WW1 fallen, was stolen from her village memorial.
+This shocking event was the catalyst for writing Ever Rolling Stream, which Rachel has also brought to the stage together with co-director Karen Kirkland.

 Set between WW1 and the present, it is a mix of fact and fiction and portrays the parallel lives of two mothers and their sons, 100 years apart.
 Interwoven in the story, a group of locals research the names on their village memorial and uncover the mystery of Charles Kilvington-North, a young man who went from their village to fight in The Great War and for whom no trace can be found.

-The play has been several years in the writing, a solitary labour of love.
-However, taking it to the stage is a team effort and Rachel is fortunate to be working with a wonderful group of actors, The Stocksfield Players to share and realize her vision.
-Rehearsals are now well underway.
-The process involves not only creative direction and acting but also the co-ordination of many other tasks and supporting people to enable the performance to come together.
+The play was several years in the writing, a solitary labour of love.
+However, bringing it to life on the stage was a team effort and Rachel was fortunate to work with a wonderful group of actors, The Stocksfield Players to share and realize her vision.
+The process involved not only directing but also the co-ordination of many other tasks and supporting people to ensure that the performance came together.